divinecuration/divinecuration.github.io/_posts/2020-05-11-the-public-real.md

 categories: blog
 ---

-In recent months Squarespace has been running an ad campaign worth noting for the sheer multi-layered depth of its cynicism:
+In recent months Squarespace has been running an ad campaign riffing off the tagline "a website makes it real":

 ![]({{site.baseurl}}/assets/img/blog/sq-trash-art.jpg)